 Computer Rules and Guidelines

-You must have your library card with you to use the computer.
-Your account should be fine free, without overdues and current to use the computers.
+You must have your own library card with you to use the computer.
+Your account should be below $5.00.

 You are limited to two 1-hour computer sessions per day.